The Edge of Sleep (TV series)

 The Edge of Sleep is an American psychological horror television miniseries written by Jake Emanuel and Willie Block and directed by Corey Adams, based on the podcast and novel of the same name.
-Consisting of six episodes, it premiered on October 15, 2024, on Amazon Prime Video, later moving to Tubi on May 15, 2025.
+Consisting of six episodes, it premiered on October 15, 2024, on Amazon Prime Video, and moved to Tubi on May 15, 2025.

 Premise

 Dave Torres, a night watchman, finishes his shift and is horrified to discover that everyone who went to sleep the previous night has died of unknown causes.
 He must navigate the troubling hallucinations he has had since childhood in order to solve the mystery and figure out what happened to them.